 Gonorrhea is a highly contagious STD that infects both men and women and is spread through vaginal, anal and oral sex with a partner who has gonorrhea.
 If untreated, the bacteria spreads from the site of infection within days or weeks.
-The good news is that gonorrhea can be cured with the right treatment.
+The good news is gonorrhea can be cured with the right treatment.

 What are the symptoms of gonorrhea while pregnant?

 Gonorrhea can be notoriously hard to diagnose because it may not manifest itself with any obvious signs right away.
-For many people infected with gonorrhea that first sign is if a partner, past or current, begins developing symptoms.
+For many people infected with gonorrhea the first sign is if a partner, past or current, begins developing symptoms.
 Some men may not show any symptoms, but other men report symptoms that include:

 - Burning while urinating